History of Japan: Heian period (794–1185)

-During the early Heian period, the imperial court successfully consolidated its control over the Emishi people of northern Honshu. Ōtomo no Otomaro was the first man the court granted the title of seii tai-shōgun ("Great Barbarian Subduing General").
+During the early Heian period, the imperial court successfully consolidated its control over the Emishi people of northern Honshu. Ōtomo no Otomaro was the first man the court granted the title of seii tai-shōgun ("Great Barbarian Subduing General") in 794.
 In 802, seii tai-shōgun Sakanoue no Tamuramaro subjugated the Emishi people, who were led by Aterui.
 By 1051, members of the Abe clan, who occupied key posts in the regional government, were openly defying the central authority.
-The court requested the Minamoto clan to engage the Abe clan, whom they defeated in the Former Nine Years' War.
+The court requested the Minamoto clan to engage the Abe clan, whom they defeated in the Former Nine Years' War (1051–1062).
 The court thus temporarily reasserted its authority in northern Japan.
-Following another civil war – the Later Three-Year WarFujiwara no Kiyohira took full power; his family, the Northern Fujiwara, controlled northern Honshu for the next century from their capital Hiraizumi.
+Following another civil war – the Later Three-Year War (1083–1089 (disputed)) – Fujiwara no Kiyohira took full power; his family, the Northern Fujiwara, controlled northern Honshu for the next century from their capital Hiraizumi.

 In 1156, a dispute over succession to the throne erupted and the two rival claimants (Emperor Go-Shirakawa and Emperor Sutoku) hired the Taira and Minamoto clans in the hopes of securing the throne by military force.
 During this war, the Taira clan led by Taira no Kiyomori defeated the Minamoto clan.
 Kiyomori used his victory to accumulate power for himself in Kyoto and even installed his own grandson Antoku as emperor.
 The outcome of this war led to the rivalry between the Minamoto and Taira clans.
 As a result, the dispute and power struggle between both clans led to the Heiji rebellion in 1160.
 In 1180, Taira no Kiyomori was challenged by an uprising led by Minamoto no Yoritomo, a member of the Minamoto clan whom Kiyomori had exiled to Kamakura.
-Though Taira no Kiyomori died in 1181, the ensuing bloody Genpei War between the Taira and Minamoto families continued for another four years.
-The victory of the Minamoto clan was sealed in 1185, when a force commanded by Yoritomo's younger brother, Minamoto no Yoshitsune, scored a decisive victory at the naval Battle of Dan-no-ura.
+Though Taira no Kiyomori died in 1181, the ensuing bloody Genpei War (1180–1185) between the Taira and Minamoto families continued for another four years.
+The victory of the Minamoto clan was sealed in 1185, when a force commanded by Yoritomo's younger brother, Minamoto no Yoshitsune, scored a decisive victory at the naval Battle of Dan-no-ura (1185).
 Yoritomo and his retainers thus became the de facto rulers of Japan.